Patriot Alliance Association

-The (Chinese) Patriot Alliance Association (Chinese: 愛國同心會), abbreviated PAA, also known as the Concentric Patriotism Alliance (Chinese: 中華愛國同心會) or the Concentric Patriotism Association of China is a pro-Chinese Communist Party organization that supports the unification of Taiwan and China.
+The (Chinese) Patriot Alliance Association (Chinese: 愛國同心會), abbreviated PAA, also known as the Concentric Patriotism Alliance (Chinese: 中華愛國同心會) or the Concentric Patriotism Association of China is a pro-Chinese Communist Party (CCP) organization that supports the unification of Taiwan and China.
+The PAA is principally described as a pro-CCP party and it is described by Xiao Jiahong writing for Minbao as a far-right party.
+Despite its pro-Communist position, it continues to use ROC symbolism.

+History

 The organization was founded in 1993 and has been subjected to multiple public complaints of harassment and aggression.
 Because of this, its members have been informally labeled "Communist thugs in Taiwan".
-Previous attacks by members of the PAA have targeted Falun Gong-practitioners in front of the Taipei 101 square in 2010.
+Members of the PAA engaged in altercations with Falun Gong-practitioners during demonstrations in front of the Taipei 101 square in 2010 which escalated to physical violence.